starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Implicit arguments
 ------------------

-Implicit arguments are specified as part of the function expression and are designated by braces ``{}``.
+Implicit arguments are specified as part of the function expression, and are designated by braces ``{}``.
 Expressions within the braces are passed between functions.
-If no implicit arguments are required the braces can be omitted.
+If no implicit arguments are required, the braces can be omitted.

 .. tested-code:: cairo syntax_implicit_arguments